abhishek-g-suresh/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

          >__Note:__
          > - Ensure all the river components are powered on, dhcp is enabled on bmc and only one switch out of the available spine switch.
          >
-         > - If there are multiple spine switches then there should be only 1 spine switch with active port connection to NCNs.
+         > - If there are multiple mellanox spine switches then there should be only 1 spine switch with active port connection to NCNs.
 On other switches, connections to NCNs should be disabled till all nodes have been booted with HPCM Images.
+         >  ```
+         >  ssh admin@<ip-addr>
+         >  enable
+         >  configure terminal
+         >  interface 1/2-1/9
+         >  shutdown
+         > ```
+         > Once all the NCN's are booted enable all the ports.

          1. Enable auto-discovery process.